 Do you ever wonder?

-What are we actually suppose to know or do when the media or police tell us to evacuate or bug-out?
+What are we actually suppose to know or do when the media or police tell us to stay home and shelter-in-place, evacuate or bug-out?

 Ready to Go!

 It has nothing to do with bugs !

 What does Shelter-in-Place mean?
 Really what do you do?

 Where is this shelter you're supposed to put where? :)

 We are hearing more often of large cities residents told to "shelter-in-place" during power blackouts and I wonder how many people ask someone- "Do you know how to do this or what do they meant?"